SergioMEV/slurm-for-dummies/README.md

 - Enter values for CPUs, Sockets, CoresPerSocket, and ThreadsPerCore according to $ lscpu (run on a worker node computer)
 - ProctrackType: LinuxProc

 Once you press the `submit` button at the bottom of the configuration tool your configuration file text will appear in your browser.
-Copy this into a new /etc/slurm/slurm.conf file and save.
+Copy this text into a new /etc/slurm/slurm.conf file and save.
 ```
 $ sudo nano /etc/slurm/slurm.conf
 ```